Football records and statistics in Georgia: All-time table

 The table is a cumulative record of all match results, points and goals of every team that has played in the Umaglesi Liga since its inception in 1990.
-Accurate as of the end of the 2024 season, the statistics include relegation playoff matches.
+Accurate as of the end of the 2025 season, the statistics include relegation playoff matches.

-Teams in bold take part in the 2025 Erovnuli Liga.
+Teams in bold take part in the 2026 Erovnuli Liga.
 Numbers in bold are the record (highest) numbers in each column.
+Teams in italics are defunct.

 The table is sorted by all-time points.